210215-USF-NET/WestonDavidson-code/daily-notes/3-11-2021/devops.md

 - feature flags can be used to see if performance or buggy code exists in a new feature
     - by rolling out features to small user groups, you can ease any weird issues that might occur when a feature is rolled out to the general populace

+look into topics:
+- infrastructure as code
+- microservices
+- read microsoft docs on what are devops - azure devops